BoltonStudios/read-more-wp/README.txt

     [start-read-more more="Read More" less="Read Less" inline=false ellipsis=true][end-read-more]

-* more..."Read More" or another prompt.
+* more..."Read More" or another button label.
-* less..."Read Less" or another prompt.
+* less..."Read Less" or another button label.
 * inline...true or false.
 * ellipsis...true or false.